Assisting a family member or friend with an NDIS application? Consider writing a support letter to aid the assessment process.

 - Communication: Outline any challenges the applicant faces with communication, such as difficulty speaking or understanding others.

-- Emotional and social well-being: Describe any challenges the applicant has with emotional regulation or social interaction.
+- Self-care: Describe any challenges the applicant has with personal care, such as bathing, dressing, or toileting.

-- Goals: Outline the applicant's goals and aspirations, and how these relate to their support needs.
+Goals: Outline the applicant's goals and aspirations, and how these relate to their support needs.
 Include any achievements or progress that the applicant has made towards greater independence and self-reliance.

 What to include in a carer impact statement

-A carer impact statement, also known as a carer statement, is a document that outlines the impact of caring for an NDIS applicant on the carer or the applicant's family.
+A carer impact statement, also known as a carer statement, is a separate document that outlines the impact of caring for an NDIS applicant on the carer or the applicant's family.
 Here are some steps to follow when writing a carer impact statement:

 - Introduce yourself: Start by introducing yourself and your relationship to the NDIS applicant.
 Include details about how long you have been providing care, and the nature of the care you provide.

 - Discuss future care needs: Explain whether you can continue to provide care for the applicant in the same way in the future.
-If changes are needed, describe what those changes might be and what impact they may have on you and the applicant's family.

 - Discuss the need for extra support: Explain what extra support and funding would mean for you and the applicant's family.
 This can include information about any specific needs or requirements that you have, as well as any areas where additional support could make a significant difference.